Come out, come out, wherever you are… #

 What gets me are the clueless, uneducated ignoramuses in this country alone who don’t know any history or much of anything else, but always have so much to say about and criticize things that they know nothing about.
 I hate it when somebody tells someone, “In the Bible, God says that homosexuality is wrong.”
 First of all, God didn’t say anything, and “He” didn’t write the Bible.
 People did!
 And second, where can I find those words quoted exactly?
 They often are unable to cite where they are getting this information.
 It’s probably just something that they have been told, and they are too stupid or too lazy to do their own research in order to validate such hearsay.

-They think, too, that gays in the military is some new thing that just cropped up in the last few years, and something that just should not be, not knowing that there have always been gay soldiers somewhere in the world.
+They think, too, that gays in the military is some new thing that just cropped up in the last few decades, and something that just should not be, not knowing that there have always been gay soldiers somewhere in the world.
 For those who just cannot imagine a military unit with faggots in it, as far back as the 4th century B.C. there was the Sacred Band of Thebes, which was composed entirely of 150 pairs of gay lovers who had taken a vow to stand or fall together.
 They were unbeaten in battle for many years but were eventually defeated in 338 B.C. by Philip II of Macedon, who was the father of Alexander the Great (another queen).
 You see, there is nothing new in this world.
 So gay people are not allowed to serve in the military, huh?
 Then why at the end of World War II, for example, were there over 9,000 homosexuals discharged from the armed forces?
 And these are just the ones that they found out about.
 So, all you opinionated blowhards, know some history or at least something about your subject before you go spouting off your mouth about it.

 I contend that gay people are everywhere, and not even the nation’s capital, including the White House, is exempt.
 We have heard about same-sex dalliances on Capitol Hill among Congressmen, Senators and their pages, but certain historians have delved into the personal lives of our U.S. Presidents as well, specifically trying to discover if any of them could possibly have been gay.
 Well, what do you think they found?
 Several likely candidates: the bachelor James Buchanan (but I always suspected him anyway), James Garfield, and even Abraham Lincoln!